-While apple cider commonly refers to the unfiltered non-alcoholic beverage made from apples in America, the story isn’t the same this side of the pond.
-So, we would advise our European readers to use apple juice instead.
+The term ‘apple cider’ refers to the unfiltered non-alcoholic beverage made from apples in America, though it also means alcoholic drink in the UK and Europe.
+As this is for dry January, we’d advise our European readers to use apple juice instead.
 This recipe calls for 1-cup chilled apple cider or unfiltered apple juice, 3-tablespoon unsweetened cranberry juice and a good splash of ginger ale.
 Garnish it with fresh cranberries if you like.
 One of our writers opted to put a heaped tablespoon of fresh cranberries, two apples and ice cubes in a blender, then add a splash of ginger ale – so fresh and tasty.

 Cranberries contain Proanthocyanidins which prohibit E. coli bacteria from binding itself to the bladder walls, helping to prevent and relieve urinary tract infections.
 Unfiltered apple juice is rich in potassium, helping the production of protein and muscle in your body.
 Mixing the two yields many benefits.

 This non-alcoholic version of Bloody Mary is simply a great drink to enjoy especially in a cold winter morning and let the generous splash of Tabasco sauce clear your sinus congestion.